 Fairmont has for years collected cleaning supplies, hygiene products and similar items in conjunction with our 1st Sunday Communion Altar Rail donations for crisis intervention at Urban Ministries.
 Then the Susannah Wesley Circle started the collection of canned goods on 5th Sundays.
 Over time the need grew so great that Fairmont took it on as an ongoing project and have baskets placed in the narthex to receive any non-perishable food item and other products for distribution by Urban Ministries.

 On Tuesdays and Thursdays Fairmont distributes lunch bags to the hungry, many of them homeless.
 Several other area churches also hand out lunch bags, but we alternate with West Raleigh Presbyterian who provides lunches Monday, Wednesday and Friday.
 Supplies for the Lunch Bag Ministry are always needed!
 We need pop top meats & fruit cups, juice boxes or similar beverages, crackers, cereal bars, and any other type of single-serve item you would include in a lunch!
 Thanks to the Sunday school classes that put the bags together.

-Each year Fairmont gets the names of 15-20 families from Wake Interfaith Hospitality Network to help them during the holidays with food and gifts.
-If you or your group would like to volunteer to help one of these families contact Mary Ellen Anderson or the church office.
+Each year Fairmont gets the names of 15-20 families from Family Promise of Wake County to help them during the holidays with a food basket and gifts.
+Individuals or groups can volunteer to help one or more of these families contact the church office.